Fallen Flags

 Jerry A. (The Bear) Lampe 1943 - 2004 The "Bear" He was always there when we needed him.
 His jaded humor was much enjoyed and envied.
 His electrical skills came into play when he rewired the building shortly after we purchased it.
 His many contributions over the years are too numerous to mention, but very much appreciated.
 He loved rail fanning and was able to visit George Selios' Franklin & South Manchester shortly before he died. |

 Joseph L. Windmiller 1932 - 2007 Joe was an avid rail fan, particularly of the Santa Fe railroad, since it operated near where he lived in California for many years.
 He was often teased about one trip to the Tehachapi Loop where he forgot there was no film in his camera.
-After retirement he moved to Wisconsin and was instrumental in our early years at the Railroad Lodge.
-He worked on a number if the initial projects building our permanent layout. |
+After retirement he moved to Wisconsin and was instrumental in our early years at the Railroad Museum.
+He worked on a number of the initial projects building our permanent layout. |

 Gone, but never forgotten